thhapke/sdi_pandas/README.md

 * memory usage
 * data types of columns

-The ports of communincating between **DI_pands** operators are type **message.DataFrame** to ensure a test of connecting operators on modeler level.
+The ports of communincating between **pandas** operators are type **message.DataFrame** to ensure a test of connecting operators on modeler level.
 In addition in the script the type of the body (pandas.DataFrame) is tested as well.

 ### Some common features
 #### Memory